 R v AA

-AA was the first on the indictment in a two-handed case where both defendants were charged with s18 GBH with intent.
-The second defendant was running a cut-throat defence blaming AA entirely.
+Junior alone.
+AA was first on the indictment charged with s18 GBH in a two handed cut throat.
+The second defendant blamed AA entirely.
 Prosecution witnesses recalled AA delivering numerous kicks and punches to the complaint.
 AA was also alleged to have held a weapon to the complainant’s face.
 The complainant suffered a brain haemorrhage, a skull fracture necessitating the removal of part of the skull and ongoing memory issues.
-Following extensive cross-examination and jury speech AA was acquitted of s18 GBH with intent.
-Convicted of s20 GBH.
+Following careful cross-examination and jury speech AA was acquitted of s18 GBH with intent.
+Convicted of s20 GBH, as was the co-Defendant.
 Sentenced to 33 months, which is below the guideline starting point.

 R v DF